 I have a degree already, what are my options?

-What is the difference between the Medical Laboratory Science and Categorical programs and certification?
+What is the difference between the Medical Laboratory Science (MLS) and Categorical programs and certification?

-The full MLS program is current offered only as a 4 year traditional degree or as a two year second degree program.
-Categorical certification is usually offered to people already having a BS degree and can potentially be completed in less than two years.
-It is designed for people wanting a more rapid means for working in a clinical laboratory or for those people wanting to specialize.
+The full MLS program is currently offered only as a 4 year traditional degree or as a second degree program.
+The length of time to obtain a second degree in MLS is dependent on how many credits transfer to UB.
+A Categorical program of study is usually offered to people already having a BS degree and can potentially be completed in approximately two years.
+It is designed for people wanting a more rapid means to begin working in a clinical laboratory or for those people wanting to specialize.

-MLS graduates are trained to work in any of the four major clinical labs (Chemistry, Hematology, Microbiology or Blood Bank (Immunohematology).
-Categorical people generally work in a specialized section of the lab.
-Often it is recommended for people to seek to combine two categorical areas such as Chemistry and Hematology to make them more marketable.
+MLS graduates are trained to work as Generalists in all four major clinical labs which are Chemistry, Hematology, Microbiology and Blood Bank (Immunohematology).
+Categorical people generally study and then work in fewer than four sections of the lab.
+Although Generalist status is best for hiring eligibility, it is suggested that people seeking categorical status combine a minimum of two categorical areas, such as Chemistry and Hematology, to make themselves more marketable for hire.

 When do I apply to the Medical Laboratory Sciences Program?

-Application is ongoing, students may contact admissions at UB at any time to apply.
-The program offers both a traditional degree option and a post baccalaureate certificate option.
-Please contact the program for more details on a customized certificate options.
+Application is ongoing, students may contact Admissions at UB at any time to apply.
+The program offers both a traditional degree option and or a customized categorical plan of study.
+Please contact the program for more details on customized plan of study options.

 Is financial aid available?

-For degree students financial aid may be available, student should contact the financial aid office for more details.
-Certificate students pay a set tuition plus fees.
-Contact the program director for more information on customized certificate options, firstname.lastname@example.org
+For students obtaining a degree, financial aid may be available.
+The student should contact the Financial Aid office for more details.
+Categorical students pay a set tuition plus fees.
+Contact the program director, email@example.com, for more information on customized categorical options.

 How are placements at clinical rotation sites determined?